Department of State Research Topics

 Publications and Websites

-The Department of State has issued many publications, both as series and as individual documents, that will be of interest to foreign affairs researchers.
+The Department of State has issued many publications, both as part of a series and as individual documents, that will be of interest to foreign affairs researchers.
+Some of those publications were issued on a near-contemporary basis in order to inform the American public and the business community.
+Those publications now form a unique historical resource of their own.
 This section contains information on some of the more important serial publications.

 Foreign Relations of the United States (FRUS)